askvortsov1/flarum-help-tags/README.md

 Give the "view discussions" permission in a tag to groups of users who should be able to see ALL discussions in a tag.

+I highly recommend explaining the nature of help tags in the tag description.
+This was not included by default because of how many different possible use cases there are.

 ### Links

 - [Packagist](https://packagist.org/packages/askvortsov/flarum-help-tags)